kariskan/PS/README.md

-# Baekjoon
+# BaekjoonHub
-This is a auto push repository for Baekjoon Online Judge created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).
+This is a auto push repository for Baekjoon Online Judge and Programmers created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).